9/7/2019 9:30 AM -

 IMCW Retreats and Workshops

 IMCW retreats and workshops offer instruction in Buddhist meditation and talks on the awakening of our natural insight, love and wisdom.
 While the meditation practices derive from the Buddhist tradition, they are universal in orientation and address spiritual themes of concern to all contemplative traditions.

 A workshop is not primarily silent (talking may be allowed during breaks and lunch) and may be focused on a special topic, such as applying meditation to relationships, emotional healing or physical well-being.
 Workshops may include a variety of formats, including different reflections and exercises and the sharing of experiences.

 The base offering covers direct expenses for this event, including support for the teacher.
 Your payment at the two higher levels includes a tax-deductible donation to the Insight Meditation Community of Washington (IMCW).

 Scholarships: Scholarships are available.
-To apply, please click the "Contact Us" button below before registering.
+To apply, please click the "Financial Assistance" button below before registering.
 You can also direct a donation to the scholarship fund on the registration form.
 Please apply early as funds are limited.